muratk3n/thirdwave/en/tweets/2020/week18d.md

 ---

-I was thinking M4A a good compromise solution for affordable and humane care but maybe UK method could even be better (all health is managed directly by gov, reports to PM).
+I was thinking M4A a good compromise solution for affordable and humane care but maybe UK method is even  better (all health is managed directly by gov, reports to PM).
 Johnson keeps saying how they try to flatten the curve bcz "we had to prevent out NHS from being overwhelmed" - now that's a thing a politician can observe and